27 Aug Fall Maintenance Tips for Your Bluegrass or Fescue Lawn

 Fall Maintenance Tips for Your Bluegrass or Fescue Lawn

-September 22nd is here and so is the first day of fall!
-As outdoor temperatures drop, your soil conditions change and, as a result, the nutrients your grass requires also alter.
+The heat of the summer is coming to an end and the first day of fall is approaching!
+As outdoor temperatures drop, your soil conditions change and as a result, the nutrients your grass requires also alter.
 It’s important that you also change up your fall maintenance plans for your cool season grasses such as bluegrass and fescue.
 Read on for a full compilation of fall lawn maintenance tips including mowing heights, watering schedules, weed control and many others.
 Be sure to also check out our Homeowner Maintenance Guides for generic bluegrass, Bella® Bluegrass or generic fescue.
 If you’re looking for maintenance tips for a different type of grass, take a look at our Fall Lawn Maintenance Tips article.

 Lawnifi Foundation is a slow-release granular fertilizer option that comes in a 25 pound bag and lasts for three months.
 With a 29-0-5 NPK formulation, Lawnifi Foundation is the perfect granular fertilizer for lawns and gardens.
 The two percent iron included in Lawnifi Foundation’s mixture helps plants carry oxygen throughout the leaves, roots and other parts of the plants to promote a green, healthy lawn.
 Featuring slow-release nitrogen, Foundation gradually feeds your lawn over an extended period of time without overwhelming your lawn with nitrogen during the fall.
 Both Lawnifi Foundation and the Fall Fertilizer Box cover 5,000 sq. ft.
 Learn more in Granular vs. Liquid Fertilizers or by clicking on the two products below.
 For more generic information about the Lawnifi brand, read Why Use Lawnifi Fertilizer?.

 Your bluegrass or fescue lawn has just made it through the summer months when it is not a recommended time for herbicide applications due to hot temperatures.
-Now that it is starting to cool down, you are free to apply both post-emergent and pre-emergent herbicides without risking any damage.
+Now that it is starting to cool down, you are free to apply both post-emergent and pre-emergent herbicides without risking any damage if applied properly.
 You may even notice that the weeds from summertime are starting to die off.
 Unfortunately, there are winter weeds that will start to pop up when the months are colder too.
+We recommend applying a pre-emergent during the fall to prevent winter weeds.

 - Coverage: 50 lbs. covers about 12,500 sq. ft.